ibudisteanu/SkyHub-Backend-Node.js/docs/Database.md

 ## Knowing the most POPULAR topics/forums using POPULARITY TABLE ##

-In order to calculate which are the best topics on Frontpage or Any Forum (eq: Science), we will keep another table **popularity for Parent X**
+In order to calculate which are the best topics on Front-page or Any Forum (eq: Science), we will keep another table **popularity for Parent X**

 Frontpage => Children for Id = NULL (**topics where Parent or Materialized Parents include Id=NULL**)